The Loves of Edgar Allan Poe

-The Loves of Edgar Allan Poe is a 1942 drama film directed by Harry Lachman, starring Linda Darnell and Shepperd Strudwick.
+The Loves of Edgar Allan Poe is a 1942 American drama film directed by Harry Lachman, starring Linda Darnell and Shepperd Strudwick.
 The film is a cinematic biography of Edgar Allan Poe that examines his romantic relationships with Sarah Elmira Royster and Virginia Clemm.
+The film presents a sympathetic and positive outline of Poe's life and career.

 Plot

 The story focuses on Edgar Allan Poe's romances with, first, Elmira Royster, and, finally, his wife, Virginia Clemm.
 The story begins in 1811 as Edgar Poe is adopted by John and Frances Allan of Richmond, Virginia after the death of his mother, an actress.
 Mrs. Frances Allan is devoted to the orphan while Mr. John Allan develops an animosity towards him.

 Poe's first love was Elmira Royster, whom he had known since childhood.
 She married another while Poe was at the University of Virginia, where he amassed gambling debts.
 In one scene, he is shown meeting with the founder of the university, Thomas Jefferson, although there is no evidence that they ever met.

 Poe was never able to forget Elmira.
 She remained in his thoughts and desires.
 This passion for her was reflected in his poems.
 He was disowned by his foster father who opposed his goal to pursue a literary career.
 Allan disparaged his admiration for Lord Byron.
 Poe joined the Army and through Allan obtained an appointment to West Point.
 A military career was not suited for him, so he skipped classes and did not attend functions at the academy, which led to his dismissal.

 Poe sought solace in Baltimore with Muddy Clemm and her daughter Virginia Clemm.
 They took him in and provided him with a home and domestic stability.
 Poe married Virginia Clemm.
 After the marriage, Poe did his greatest creative work, becoming the editor and writer for the Southern Literary Messenger and Graham's Magazine.